ietf-wg-cellar/ebml-specification/specification.markdown

 | No                | n/a                     | Yes                  | Yes                                        |
 | No                | n/a                     | No                   | No                                         |
-Table: Demonstration of the conditional requirements of VINT Storage. {#tableVintRequirements}
+Table: Demonstration of the conditional requirements of VINT Storage {#tableVintRequirements}

 ## EBML Header Elements